 In a paper-based environment, if the recorded inventory and what's physically available in the warehouse don't match, the result can be chaotic.
 This can cause your customer service to suffer, as the flow of goods is not tracked accurately.
 When customers purchase a product that turns out to not be in stock, they could be kept waiting and dissatisfied.
 With a WMS system, you can accurately track the movements of goods in and out of your warehouse, ensuring inventory records are accurate.

 Better use of space

-A WMS system will track item locations and identifies the best places to store it in the warehouse.
+A WMS system will track item locations and identifies the best places to store them in the warehouse.
 Manual putaway procedures are reliant on operators to designate locations for products received.
-If employees are doing everything manually, you may find those location choices are made based on the employee's preference rather than what works best for the items.
+If employees do everything manually, you may find those location choices are made based on the employee's preference rather than what works best for the items.
 Furthermore, the operator may not be able to see every position, meaning some storage space goes to waste.

 Reducing costs and environmental impact

 The cost of paper, ink and printer maintenance can all add up, and the environmental costs can be significant too.
 When you go paperless, all of this becomes more efficient.
 And without having to discard physical waste accumulated from the warehousing processes, you are also helping the environment as well and lowering your carbon footprint.